 Most suitable for

-Term deposits are also popular with retirees, as they provide a stable and predictable stream of interest income.
+Term Deposits are also popular with retirees, as their fixed interest rates provide a stable and predictable stream of interest income.

 In either case, given the low interest rate environment we’re in right now, no savings product is going to make you much money at all.
 Just keep in mind that savings accounts are typically for short-term investing or keeping money you want easy access to – they are for preservation of your money, rather than long-term wealth creation.
 For longer-term investing you may want to consider share and bond funds on platforms like InvestNow and Sharesies.